armanmaurya/Notes/Science/Charge in Magnetic field.md

 2. Velocity is Perpendicular to Magnetic Field

 #### 1. Velocity is Parallel to Magnetic Field:-
-If velocity of [Charge](../Jee/Physics/Electrostatics/Charge.md) particle is parallel (along or opposite) to the [Magnetic Field](../Jee/Physics/Magnetic%20Field.md) then as you can observe above formula of force value of $\sin \theta$ is zero, So value of force exerts on the charged particle is zero.
+If velocity of [Electric Charge](Physics/Electrostatics/Electric%20Charge.md) particle is parallel (along or opposite) to the [Magnetic Field](Physics/Magnetic%20Field.md) then as you can observe above formula of force value of $\sin \theta$ is zero, So value of force exerts on the charged particle is zero.
 $$
 F= 0
 $$